Graduate University Policies

 Any current UNF student interested in taking a course at another institution must receive permission from the Advising Office.
+Sophomore level students can take up to 8 credits at another institution.
 Upper-level courses specific to the student's major must be approved by the program director.
 Students speak with an advisor before they fill out the electronic transient form prior to the semester they wish to take the course.

 ^ Go to top

 Each new upper-level transfer student and native sophomore, junior, senior UNF student must meet with the Brooks College of Health Academic Advising Office to review their degree evaluation once they enter the college.
 This meeting is mandatory and typically takes place prior to registration.
 Each admitted health student or UNF health student who reaches 30 credits will receive notification for a meeting.
 Health majors designated as honors students will be advised by an Honors advisor until they ready 60 credit hours.
 A Dean's Hold will be placed on the student's account to ensure they meet with Advising in a timely manner.